WinVector/data_algebra/README.md

         rename_columns({'diagnosis': 'surveyCategory'})
 ```

-We are deliberately writing a longer pipeline of simple steps, so we can use the same pipeline locally with Pandas, at (potentially) scale with `dask`, and (potentially) great scale with `PostgreSQL` or Apache `Spark`.
+We are deliberately writing a longer pipeline of simple steps, so we can use the same pipeline locally with Pandas, and (potentially) great scale with `PostgreSQL` or Apache `Spark`.
 A more concise variation of this pipeline can be found in the R example [here](https://github.com/WinVector/rquery).

 The intent is: the user can build up very sophisticated processing pipelines using a small number of primitive steps.
 The pipelines tend to be long, but can still be very efficient- as they are well suited for use with `Pandas` and with `SQL` query optimizers.
 Most of the heavy lifting is performed by the  very powerful "window functions" (triggered by use of `partition_by` and `order_by`) available on the `extend()` step.
 Multiple statements can be combined into extend steps, but only when they have the same window-structure, and don't create and use the same value name in the same statement (except for replacement, which is shown in this example).
 Many conditions are checked and enforced during pipeline construction, making debugging very easy.